-Easy Apple Pie Bars (Slab Pie Recipe) is a traditional dessert from Transylvania, Romania, baked in a jelly roll pan, cut in squares, and dusted with powder sugar.
+Easy Apple Pie Bars (Slab Pie Recipe) is a traditional dessert from Transylvania, Romania, baked in a jelly roll pan, cut in squares, and dusted with powdered sugar.

 The slab pie can be filled with anything, farmer's cheese, apples, berries, quinces, or pumpkin.
 We take advantage of what fruits are in season and make a pie.